Introduction

 Navigate the Asylum Application Process: Step-by-Step Guide

-Submit Your Application: Once your Form I-589 is completed, file it with the appropriate U.S. Citizenship and Immigration Services (USCIS) office.
+- File Your Application: Once your Form I-589 is completed, file it with the appropriate U.S. Citizenship and Immigration Services (USCIS) office.
 Make sure to keep copies of everything you submit.
 It's important to stay organized during this process.

-Attend the Refuge Interview: After submitting your application, you will be scheduled for an interview with a refuge officer.
+- Prepare for Your Interview: After submitting your application, you will be scheduled for an interview with a refuge officer.
 Prepare thoroughly for this interview, as it is a critical part of the process.
 You may be feeling anxious, but remember that this is your opportunity to share your story.

-Receive a Decision: After the interview, you will receive a decision on your application.
-If granted asylum, you will be permitted to stay in the U.S. and may apply for permanent residency after one year.
+- Receive a Decision: After the interview, you will receive a decision on your application.
+If granted asilo, you will be permitted to stay in the U.S. and may apply for permanent residency after one year.
 This decision can change your life, and it’s important to stay hopeful throughout the process.

 Address Challenges: Key Considerations for Asylum Seekers